softalker/archetypes/README.md

 - As command line arguments (e.g. `mvn archetype:generate ... -DgroupId=...`) what will work in both batch and interactive modes
 - One by one, when requested, in interactive mode: `mvn archetype:generate -DinteractiveMode=true -DaskForDefaultPropertyValues=true`

   > The first argument forces interactive mode (the default) if batch mode is in place.
-The second one makes archetype specific properties with default values behave like its generic counterparts (version & package) when running in interactive mode (asking the user before setting the property with its default value)
+The second one makes archetype specific properties having a default value behave like its generic counterparts (version & package) when running in interactive mode.
+That is: asking the user before setting the property with its default value

 Before executing the command you must be sure to have your [settings.xml](https://maven.apache.org/settings.html) file configured like this:
 ```